 - It may be someone's "turn" to be chair who was recently elected to the board.
-It may be unfair to new trustees to ask them to assume a leadership role when they need time to learn more about the board and district. - Some members do not have the desire and time necessary to be chair, and it is unfair to the board and the institution to expect them to provide leadership just because it is their turn to do so. - Occasionally, there are board members who do not have the support of a majority of the board-putting them in the chair position may cause additional conflict. - The board may be facing unusual events such as a new CEO, a bond election, tough union negotiations or major community outreach.
+It may be unfair to new trustees to ask them to assume a leadership role when they need time to learn more about the board and district. - Some members do not have the desire and time necessary to be chair, and it is unfair to the board and the institution to expect them to provide leadership just because it is their turn to do so.
+Illness, family or work commitments, or other factors may prevent them from being able to fully fulfill the responsibilities. - Occasionally, there are board members who do not have the support of a majority of the board-putting them in the chair position may cause additional conflict. - The board may be facing unusual events such as a new CEO, a bond election, tough union negotiations or major community outreach.
 These situations may require extra time and specialized skills in facilitating contentious meetings, handling conflict, dealing with the public, building and maintaining good relations with the community, working with a new CEO, or understanding union negotiations.
 Some trustees are more skilled than others are in these areas.
-As a result, the board may consider having the person with the required skills in the chair position. - A situation may arise where the board wishes to skip a person's turn because of one or more of the above.
-Doing so when the practice of rotation is long established causes hurt feelings and possible conflict on the board.
-Therefore it may be preferable to avoid the expectation that there is a "guaranteed" rotation.
+As a result, the board may consider having the person with the required skills in the chair position.

+A situation may arise where a trustee or the board wishes to skip a person's "turn" because of one or more of the above.
+The most important consideration is that the chair have the time and skills needed for the coming year.
+It may be preferable to avoid the expectation that there is a "guaranteed" rotation in order to provide the flexibility needed to adapt to circumstances.